vitest-dev/vitest/docs/guide/coverage.md

 Please refer to the type definition for more details.

-## Changing the default coverage folder location
+## Changing the Default Coverage Folder Location

 When running a coverage report, a `coverage` folder is created in the root directory of your project.
 If you want to move it to a different directory, use the `test.coverage.reportsDirectory` property in the `vite.config.js` file.